The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 Tabo's Secret Main Mandala

 The identification of the goddesses represented between the clay sculptures of the Vajradhātu mandala assembly in the Tabo Main Temple led to the identification of the Dharmadhātu mandala as the secret main topic of the Tabo Main Temple.
-It’s full assembly is spread throughout the monument and explains much of its content, including the high number of pan-Indian deities in the Entry Hall and the two groups of sixteen Bodhisattvas of the Fortunate Aeon (bhadrakalpa) in the Ambulatory.
+Its full assembly is spread throughout the monument and explains much of its content, including the high number of pan-Indian deities in the Entry Hall and the two groups of sixteen Bodhisattvas of the Fortunate Aeon (bhadrakalpa) in the Ambulatory.

 Two Illuminated Text Collections of Namgyal Monastery, Mustang

 Among the various sacred objects of Namgyal Monastery, two collections of Buddhist canonical literature stand out for their age and complex illumination programmes.
-A new book publication by Markus Viehbeck and myself presents the visual and textual contents of these two sets of Buddhist manuscripts and analyses them from the perspectives of manuscript studies, art history, and textual analysis.
-The book—including all preserved illuminations and the complete catalogue of texts contained—is the first volume of a new peer reviewed publication series dedicated to the Himalayas called Vajra Academic and published with Vajra Books, Kathmandu, Nepal.
+A new book publication by Markus Viehbeck and me presents the visual and textual contents of these two sets of Buddhist manuscripts and analyses them from the perspectives of manuscript studies, art history, and textual analysis.
+The book—including all preserved illuminations and the complete catalogue of texts contained—is the first volume of a new peer-reviewed publication series dedicated to the Himalayas called Vajra Academic and published with Vajra Books, Kathmandu, Nepal.
 For further information on this series see the Vajra Books website.

 Ancient Temples in Lo Manthang